CheckerPose: Progressive Dense Keypoint Localization for Object Pose Estimation with Graph Neural Network: Method

 Compared with generating all bits at the network output layer, our progressive prediction enables image feature fusion at each refinement stage.
 As shown in Figure~\ref{fig:pipeline} (b), starting with the image feature map $F_I^{(0)}$ with low spatial resolution $2^{d_0} \times 2^{d_0}$, we use an additional CNN-based decoder to progressively generate image feature maps $F_I^{(1)}, \cdots, F_I^{(d - d_0)}$ with increased spatial resolutions $2^{d_0 + 1} \times 2^{d_0 + 1}, \cdots, 2^{d} \times 2^{d}$, respectively.
-We also add skip connections between the backbone and the decoder to recover the spatial information lost in $F_I^{(0)}$.
-At the beginning of the refinement stage $j$, our graph neural network generates the first $d_0 + j - 1$ bits of $\mathbf{b_x}, \mathbf{b_y}$ for each keypoint $P$, corresponding to the cell $s_P^{(d_0+j-1)}$ in the grid $S^{(d_0+j-1)}$.
-We then crop a local feature patch $F_l^{(j)}$ centered at $s_P^{(d_0+j-1)}$ from the image feature $F_I^{(j)}$, and concatenate $F_l^{(j)}$ with the keypoint embedding in the graph $\mathcal{G}$.
-Since the initial keypoint embeddings $F_G^{(0)}$ are obtained from $F_I^{(0)}$, fusing the local image features in the refinement stages provides critical spatial information for fine-grained localization.
+We also add skip connections between the backbone and the decoder to {recover the high-resolution details lost in $F_I^{(0)}$.} {As shown in Figure~\ref{fig:pipeline} (c), at the beginning of the refinement stage $j$, for each keypoint $P$, we select local image feature from $F_I^{(j)}$ based on the localization result in the previous stage.
+We then concatenate $F_l^{(j)}$ with the keypoint embedding in the graph $\mathcal{G}$, and use a shared MLP to fuse the concatenation.
+The fused feature is used as the updated keypoint embedding.} Since the initial keypoint embeddings $F_G^{(0)}$ are obtained from $F_I^{(0)}$, fusing the local image features in the refinement stages provides critical {high-resolution details} for fine-grained localization.